Modern Slavery Act

 - Product and Product Component Suppliers

 At M&Co we source a wide range of product from garments and footwear to home textiles and accessories.
-Due to the varied nature of our product offer the M&Co supply chain encompasses 28 countries, 200+ suppliers and just over 500 manufacturing sites.
-However, more than 60% of the annual buy comes from three countries (China, India and Bangladesh) and almost 80% from 30 suppliers.
+Due to the varied nature of our product offer the M&Co supply chain encompasses 13 countries, 60+ suppliers and around 130 manufacturing sites.
+The number of suppliers and manufacturing sites we use have been reduced further in the last year as part of our strategy to consolidate and simplify our supply chain and to enable a reduction of potential risk.
+Over 60% of the annual buy comes from three countries, these being China, India and Bangladesh.

-As a business we ensure that all our suppliers are aware of our strict ethical requirements and base code and we have a dedicated section in our terms and conditions, which have to be signed before business can commence.
+As a business we ensure that all our suppliers are aware of our strict ethical requirements and base code.
+We have a dedicated section in our terms and conditions, which have to be signed before business can commence.
 This outlines the company’s current stance on forced, bonded and child labour and has been developed in line with best practice in our business sector and International Labour Organisation guidelines.
-We are, however, aware that this section will need to be further enhanced over the coming year to ensure that it continues to offer robust guidance to our supply chain partners, especially as modern slavery is not a static concept.
+We have spent time during the year updating our terms and conditions to ensure that they continue to offer robust guidance to our supply chain partners as modern slavery is not a static concept.

-Currently we ensure that all first tier manufacturing sites are audited yearly, these audits covering right to work, freedom of association and forced labour.
-We have begun the process of mapping second tier sites, such as mills and sub-contractors, and will continue to work with our suppliers so that they understand the importance of declaring second tier sites and to give us more visibility going forward.
+Currently we ensure that all first tier manufacturing sites are audited annually.
+These audits cover right to work, freedom of association and forced labour.
+Supply chains are highly complex and dynamic so we have used tools to look at social and human rights / trafficking risks in our key supply countries and have a process of mapping second tier sites such as mills and sub-contractors, in India and Bangladesh, and will continue to work with our suppliers so that they understand the importance of declaring 2nd tier sites.

 Most of our non-product purchases and purchases of services are made in the UK.
-We have circulated all of our suppliers to confirm that there is no slavery or human trafficking taking place within their organisation or supply chain.
+We have confirmed our commitment to eradicating modern slavery in all its forms with our non-product suppliers.

 The safeguarding of our employees’ welfare is of paramount importance and we have many controls in place to ensure that we are providing a safe, fair and rewarding environment in all our business locations.
 In our desire to protect employees in the workplace and to ensure slavery and human trafficking is not taking place, the following policies are in place: